 ProTip: The team's goal is to reduce the amount of time an issue takes to move through the entire process.
 Seeing the average cycle time drop in the control chart is an indicator of success.

 A cumulative flow diagram shows the number of issues in each state.
 The team can easily spot blockages by seeing the number of issues increase in any given state.
-We can see in the chart below the amount of code waiting to be merged (red) significantly increases over time.
-This creates a bottleneck that denies the customer of features and fixes that have already built, and increases the likelihood of massive integration conflicts when the work does get merged upstream.
+Issues in intermediate states such as "In Progress" or "In Review" are not yet shipped to customers, and a blockage in these states can increase the likelihood of massive integration conflicts when the work does get merged upstream.

 Moving toward continuous delivery

 We know that continuous integration–the practice of building and validating code incrementally throughout the day–is essential for maintaining quality.
 Now let's meet CI's older, more sophisticated cousin: continuous delivery (CD).
 This is the practice of releasing work to customers frequently–even daily or hourly.
 Kanban and CD beautifully complement each other because both techniques focus on the just-in-time (and one-at-a-time) delivery of value.

 The faster a team can deliver innovation to market, the more competitive their product will be in the marketplace.
 And kanban teams focus on exactly that: optimizing the flow of work out to customers.

 Scrum vs. kanban

 Kanban and scrum share some of the same concepts but have very different approaches.
 They should not be confused with one another.

 |Cadence ||Regular fixed length sprints (ie, 2 weeks) ||Continuous flow |